prysmaticlabs/documentation/website/docs/install/install-with-script.md

 curl http://localhost:3500/eth/v1/node/syncing
 ```

-This will produce the following output:
+This should produce the following output:

 ```